AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 This will install the library without installing the dependencies.
 You may execute the install dependencies script separately if desired via:

     cd deps && sudo ./build_deps.sh

+Or, you may refer to the [Dependency Resolution](https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/deps) section of the documentation on how to install necessary dependencies manually.

 You may uninstall the library by executing: